ytyulkinaxway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_yaml_schema.md

  ```

-Missing `META-INF/_fragment.yaml` during import is equivalent to this descriptor (imports all entities without override) :
+Missing `META-INF/_fragment.yaml` during import is equivalent to the following descriptor, which imports all entities without override:

 ```yaml
 ---